vocdoni/docs/docs/protocol/user-stories.md

 		- The **Gateway** broadcasts the [Vote Envelope](/protocol/data-schema?id=vote-envelope-zk-snarks) to the Relay's public key
 		- The **Relay** receives the **Gateway** message and sends back an ACK message
 	- Using **Ring Signatures**
-		- The app requests the chunk of census (Modulus group) where he/she belongs from the given [Content URI](/protocol/data-schema?id=content-uri) defined on the metadata
+		- The app requests the chunk of census ([modulus group](/protocol/franchise-proof?id=_2-create-census-rings)) where he/she belongs from the given [Content URI](/protocol/data-schema?id=content-uri) defined on the metadata
 		- The app encrypts the **Vote Value** and a nonce with the public key of the voting process
 		- The app signs the [Vote Package](/protocol/data-schema?id=vote-package-ring-signature) with the **Ring Signature**
 		<!-- - ~POW~ -->